 Phone: 03-3563-0241 Fax: 03-3561-2130

-5 minutes walk from Yaesu Central Exit at Tokyo Station, 5 minute walk from exit 6 at Kyobashi Station on the Ginza Line, 5 minute walk from exit B1 at Nihonbashi Station on the Ginza and Tozai lines or Toei Asakusa line.
+5 minute walk from the Yaesu Central exit of JR Tokyo Station, 5 minute walk from exit 6 at Kyobashi Station on the Ginza line, 5 minute walk from exit B1 at Nihombashi Station on the Ginza and Tozai lines or Toei Asakusa line.